TortAI Adult Key - CAPS Program

 Adult key instructions

-The adult key is navigated by clicking in a checkbox or by clicking directly on an image for those features that are illustrated.
+The adult key is navigated by clicking in a checkbox next to the feature state.
 Chosen features

 are displayed in the bottom left pane.
 Choosing multiple states for a single feature functions as an "OR" statement (e.g., forewing pattern: